 Sources of Contamination

 For more information on the land these organizations own along the canal, click on the corresponding color on the map below.
-For the latest information on the search for PRPs, visit the EPA’s Gowanus Superfund website.
+For the latest information on the search for PRPs, visit the USEPA’s Gowanus Superfund website.